asciphx/FabCc/README.md

 > On April 12th, the ultra high definition 8k remastered version arrived.
 Support Gzip compression of web pages to reduce traffic consumption.
 Fixed various bugs, compatible with modern JSON and C++11, fixed keep alive mechanism, and launched best C++20 stack less coroutine.
 The following is a comparison chart.
 > ![coroutine](./co%20vs%20Task.jpg)

-## Be Original
-- Comprehensive and deep integration of RBTree and Time Wheel (5% performance improvement) to encapsulate cancelable timers, at the same time, modify the underlying coroutine to use black magic to manage the release of its memory, thereby saving memory
-- Supports c++20 stack free coroutines, currently compatible with the original project's stack based asymmetric coroutines, and is perfectly integrated, requiring almost minimal macro modifications.
-Performance is about 5% stronger than stack based protocols.
-- Enhanced field reflection, for example`std::string_view sv = k(&O::id);` will return "`O`.`id`"(can be modified by constexpr in C++14 and higher versions).
-- The tcp client based on openssl has preliminary support and limited functions, so most tests can pass.
-- Support jsonc format for compatible annotations.
-However, this is only called when reading the json file.
-- The syntax of modern json, its full compatibility with Almost all stl containers, and its full range of macros are used to serialize and deserialize at Compile time.
-- Support multi-core compilation options on MSVC, use `cmake --build ./build --config Release -j` to compile in parallel.
-- Supports 8K ultra-high-definition video playback, no freeze, no delay, and unlocks the playback of videos larger than 4GB (highlight).
-- Support Gzip compression function, the default cache is 6 seconds, you can modify it in the CACHE_HTML_TIME_SECOND macro configuration.
-When the compression ratio is 6, so I personally think it is the optimal solution for efficiency and compression ratio.
-- The whole platform supports range requests in video or audio format, and you can jump to any playback point on demand.
-For example wav, mp3, mp4, webm.
-And you can set whether to allow downloading, and then also support pausing or continuing downloading.
-- box with design style from the Rust language[[std::boxed::Box](https://doc.rust-lang.org/std/boxed/struct.Box.html)],
-  so there is no need to use raw pointers, and C++can also be written in OOP mode.
-- body_parser for handling multi_ Part file upload not only supports single file support for custom size, but also supports multiple file uploads and zero copy storage mapping combined with mmap.
-- lexical_cast is used to convert strings, character views, and basic types to each other.
-From 0 to 1, it achieves the separation of header only to header file source files and accelerates compilation speed.
-- Router adopts dynamic routing technology, which can be added, deleted, modified, and checked.
-Currently, it also supports the use of regular expressions, which is precisely not available in other frameworks.
-- text is used to store strings from 0 to 1 for utf8, and the capacity can be set independently.
-Each capacity is specific to utf8 and can handle varchar types in the database.
-- timer is used from 0 to 1 to solve the problem of C++without JavaScript timers, and only uses header file source file separation to accelerate compilation speed.
-- The above original components are a demonstration of personal technical strength.
-Of course, there are also some components, which are not entirely from 0 to 1, but those are not the most important components.

 ## Features
 - Full platform support based on epoll architecture [implemented by wepoll under windows]
 - Now the minimum compiler supports the c++11 version, and is currently compatible with many features of C++17 including any, optional, string_view, and some extensions